 The squad has a rich history inside the world of DC Comics that provides the backbone for their appearance in the feature film.
 The third installment in the DC Extended Universe following Man of Steel (2013) and Batman v Superman: Dawn of Justice (2016), Suicide Squad features Rick Flag, Deadshot, Harley Quinn, Boomerang, Killer Croc, Katana, El Diablo, Slipknot, and Enchantress.
 At its core, the Suicide Squad is a secret rag-tag team of criminal antiheroes working off their prison sentences by going on suicide missions for the government.
 Individually, each member brings interesting and unique characteristics to the squad.
 Let’s meet the self-appointed “worst heroes ever”.

-Played by Joel Kinnaman
+Rick Flag played by Joel Kinnaman

 Rick Flag Jr. was introduced in the original appearance of Task Force X in 1959 in which he headed a small team of four.
 His father, Rick Flag, Sr. was seen in 1987 as part of the Suicide Squadron in World War II.
 Rick Jr. reappears in 1987 as well, when he is recruited by Amanda Waller to lead the new Suicide Squad.
 He was reluctant to take on this role as he despised the criminals put in his charge.
 However, he forged good relationships with some team members, including the Bronze Tiger and Nemesis, and non-criminal Nightshade.
 Flag was incredibly loyal to his teammates and even Waller.
 In the film, Rick Flag is a military officer who acts as leader of the squad.